 - Shatkarma is helpful in the development of the immune system.
 If our Immune system is strong and healthy then it helps fight many diseases.
 So when a being is cleansed from its core that means its base has been cleansed as well.
 Hence in this manner, the immune system is cleansed as well.

 - Physical aging and Biological aging are two different aspects.
 When our body isn’t clean then it brings physical aging which is pretty much earlier the Biological aging.
 Shatkriya helps to retarded Physical aging and helps to maintain biological aging.

-- It helps to increase awareness of a human being at different levels, at the physical level, psychological level, emotional level, spiritual level, and intellectual level.
+- It helps to increase awareness of a human being at different levels, the physical level, psychological level, emotional level, spiritual level, and intellectual levels.

 Precautions to take for Shatkarma practice